 As time went on we were moved to find out more about her situation and how we could help further.
 With a few more food parcels and the relationship growing with this guest, we managed to link her up with our friends in Housing Options.
 We carried on sending food and as her story unfolded, the difficulty and worry that she was going through became clearer.
 She was awaiting spinal surgery – that’s why she couldn’t get to us!

 The beauty in all of this is that we managed to keep her filled up with some delicious food, keep her encouraged through our emails back and forth and were able to connect her with those who could help her to move on to a safer place, where she could work out where to go next with her life.
 That’s the beauty of being available; the beauty of lots of people knowing about Matthew’s House and the work that we do, especially those people who need us.
-It originally started with another guest getting Jean’s first couple of meal packs for her and sharing information about how we could support her.
-The courage Jean found to send that first email asking for our support led to more positive steps in her improving the difficult situation she was in.
+It originally started with another guest getting this person’s first couple of meal packs for her and sharing information about how we could support her.
+The courage found to send that first email asking for our support led to more positive steps in her improving the difficult situation she was in.